Justin-Tan/high-fidelity-generative-compression/README.md

 ## Citation

-This is not the official implementation.
+This is a PyTorch port of the original implementation.
 Please cite the [original paper](https://arxiv.org/abs/2006.09965) if you use their work.

 ```bash
 @article{mentzer2020high,